 This festival has charmed New Orleanians since it first began in 1984 , designed to remind locals how fabulous and fun the French Quarter can be.
 Stages are set up at every corner, food from the city’s finest restaurants fill booths in Jackson Square and beyond.
-It was a secret for a while, rewarding tourists who happened to be in town anyway the second weekend in April.
-Now this grand fete has evolved into something everyone adores – visitors and locals alike.
+It was a secret for a while, rewarding tourists who happened to be in town anyway in April.
+Now this grand fete has evolved into something everyone adores, visitors and locals alike.
 This city's finest music and cuisine are on hand to celebrate life and love in the French Quarter.

-Nearly two dozen stages rock the French Quarter and surrounding areas throughout the four-day weekend, starting early in the day and going on through the night.
-The 2019 festival is debuting a new stage, the Pan-American Life Insurance Group Stage, on the riverfront moonwalk across from Jackson Square.
+Nearly two dozen stages take over the French Quarter throughout the four-day weekend, starting early in the day and going on through the night.
+Festival goers will hear jazz, Latin, r&b, zydeco, New Orleans funk, swing and rock throughout the Quarter.

 Bring your appetite to the festival's signature event, the "world's largest jazz brunch" in Woldenberg Riverfront Park, Jackson Square and nearby -- a tantalizing spread of beverages and specialty items from some of the best known restaurants in the Crescent City.
 Sample Pat O'Brien's Hurricanes, Barbecue Oysters from Red Fish Grill, Prime Rib Po-boy from the Rib Room, Baked Alaska from Antoine’s, Shrimp Remoulade from Galatoire’s and Oysters Rockefeller from Desire Oyster Bar.
-You can’t try all the restaurants individually during one trip to New Orleans but you can try a lot of them during this weekend.
-There’s jambalaya, blackened catfish po-boys, crawfish étouffée, Cajun meat pies, deep fried cupcakes, white chocolate bread pudding, soft shell crab and more.
+You can’t try all the restaurants individually during one trip to New Orleans, but you can try a lot of them during this weekend.
+There’s jambalaya, blackened catfish po-boys, crawfish étouffée, Cajun meat pies, deep fried cupcakes, white chocolate bread pudding and more.
 More than 60 food and beverage booths are scattered throughout the historic French Quarter and the riverfront.
 All dishes are priced to sample and savor.